secure-batcave/grafana_loki_promtail_cowrie_system/server/aws_setup.md

 ## 1. Create AWS Accounts

+As always with AWS, things can quickly be updated, so this guide may be outdated.
+This guide works as of January 2025.

 Amazon offers a free tier for new accounts, which includes Amazon Lightsail.
 Lightsail allows you to run a free virtual machine (VM) for 3 months, this VM is a little more powerful than the default EC2 free tier.
 You are going to create at least 2 AWS accounts, one for Grafana and Loki, and 1+ honeypot accounts.
 The idea is to set up the AWS accounts once such that the next time you login to the AWS console is to delete the account, since you can just SSH into the VM.

 ### Requirements